Web-Standards Coding Is the Gold Standard

 - Web standards dictate that developers must separate presentation coding from content, which makes it easier for the search engines to index web content.

 - Web standards compliance requires semantic coding, which establishes content structure and provides web developers a platform to specify the hierarchy of data on each page to the search engines.

 Properly structured sites that comply with W3C web standards outperform table-based websites on search engines.
-See our SEO results.
+Learn more about our SEO services.

 Does this mean your competitors’ table-based sites can not achieve good search results?
 No. It means they will invest more time and money in website promotion to acquire traffic volume commensurate with a semantic, standards-compliant website.

 If you are ready to build a search-engine-friendly website or convert an existing site into one that outperforms your competition, call Nick Stone today in Central Virginia at 434-284-2840.

 A Lawsuit in Waiting?

 Is Your Site ADA-Compliant (external link) …or a Lawsuit-in-Waiting?